Wave-Play/robo.js/docosaurus/docs/developing/commands.md

         └── user.js
 ```

 And subcommand groups?
 It's the same concept, but one level deeper.
 Again, parent commands or subcommands can't live alongside subcommand groups.
-Here's an example:

 ```plaintext
 src/